 What is in black tar heroin?

 Black tar heroin includes many impurities that give the drug its dark color.
-In fact, only around 27% of black tar heroin is heroin.
+In fact, only up to 30% of black tar heroin is heroin.
 The rest of its ingredients are additives.

 What does black tar heroin smell like?

 Black tar heroin often smells like vinegar.
 The drug is usually sold as a powder and needs to be mixed with an acidic liquid like vinegar to be injected.
 In contrast, purer heroin is often washed after it’s produced, so it has less odor.

 Black tar heroin is made in a variety of different ways depending on the drug dealer.
 For this reason, black tar heroin can look very different depending on the dealer.
 The drug is processed using cheap chemicals that do not get rid of impurities.
 In addition, black tar heroin is often cut using a variety of other cheap additives that can be toxic.

 Can someone overdose while smoking black tar heroin?

 It is possible to have a deadly overdose from smoking black tar heroin.
 Smoked heroin begins to impact the brain within minutes.